cisco/mindmeld/source/userguide/entity_resolver.rst

 1. **Synonym lists**

     Even entities of the same type and with the same canonical name can differ in their properties.
 For example, there could be two dishes whose canonical name is 'House Salad,' but they are from different restaurants, and while one is a 'spinach salad,' the other is a 'tropical fruit salad.'
 For these two entities, then, the ``restaurant`` and ``salad_type`` properties would differ.
-Workbench captures these differences in *synonym lists* (described in the next section) which the entity resolver uses to select the most appropriate result for a given query.
+MindMeld captures these differences in *synonym lists* (described in the next section) which the entity resolver uses to select the most appropriate result for a given query.

 2. **A numeric sort factor**

     Textual similarity is the primary factor in entity resolution.
-When many entities are highly similar textually, Workbench uses a numeric value called the *sort factor* to boost the likelier ones.
+When many entities are highly similar textually, MindMeld uses a numeric value called the *sort factor* to boost the likelier ones.
 The sort factor means different things in different applications.
 A food ordering application might use restaurant ratings, while a music discovery application might use number of listens for an album, and so on.

     For music discovery, the sort factor could help the app choose between two different songs, sung by different artists, that have the same song title.
 For food ordering application, the sort factor could help the app choose between multiple 'Pad Thai' dishes, each from a different restaurant, and each with a different ID in the Knowledge Base.